Unlocking [CLS] Features for Continual Post-Training: Background

-The effectiveness of the model is evaluated across all encountered classes, collectively represented as $\mathcal{Y}_b = Y_1 \cup Y_2 \cup \cdots Y_b$, after each learning stage.
-Specifically, we aim to find a model $f(\mathbf{x}) : X \rightarrow \mathcal{Y}_b$ that minimizes empirical risk across all test dataset \textit{without task indices} by balancing between learning new classes and retaining information about old ones in the \textit{exemplar-free setting}~\cite{l2p, dualprompt, codaprompt, simplecil_aper, ease, mos}.
+The effectiveness of the model is evaluated across all encountered classes, collectively can be represented as $\mathcal{Y} = Y_1 \cup Y_2 \cup \cdots Y_t$ after each learning stage.
+Specifically, we aim to find a model $f(\mathbf{x}) : \mathcal{X} \rightarrow \mathcal{Y}$ that minimizes empirical risk across all test dataset \textbf{without task indices} by balancing between learning new classes and retaining information about old ones in the \textbf{replay-free setting}~\cite{l2p, dualprompt, codaprompt, simplecil_aper, ease}.